nus-cs2113-AY2122S2/tp/docs/UserGuide.md

     * Example: `add /n Alice /g 2`, `add /g 2 /n Alice`
 * Parameters enclosed in angle brackets and separated by a vertical bar `|` indicate that they have fixed values.
     * Example: `/p <T|F>` where the values accepted are `T` or `F`
-* If the forward slash `/` is required to be used by the user, enclose it with an extra spacing.
+* If you wish to use a forward slash `/` in the description field, input it enclosed in whitespaces.
     * Example: `Bought on / off switch` as a description

 ## Features

 ### Adding a person: `add`

-Adds a person to the list to track finance
+> Adds a person to the list to track finance

 Format: `add /n NAME /g GROUP_INDEX`